 3).
 Traditional Business Intelligence vs. Predictive Analytics

-Traditional business intelligence tools are backward looking.
+Traditional business intelligence tools are backward-looking.
 Queries, search tools, insight reports and real–time dashboards will give you more visibility into your supply chain.
-Sure, it beats guess work and provides you with an explanation of where you’re losing and winning–but is that enough?
+Sure, it beats guesswork and provides you with an explanation of where you’re losing and winning–but is that enough?
 If your report suggests that your promotion did not go well because a particular vendor shipped the inventory too late, there isn’t much that you can do with the sunk costs of this mistake.
 Using traditional analytics methods is like driving a car by solely looking into the back mirror.
-Predictive analytics helps you see what kind of challenges and opportunities you will face; and provides you with a chance to act on it proactively.
+Predictive analytics helps you see what kind of challenges and opportunities you will face; and provides you with a chance to act on them proactively.

 4).
 Business Specific Predictive Analytics

 The phrase “predictive analytics” gets tossed around too freely.
 There are predictive analytics for social media; marketing; banking; health; entertainment; and more.
 But in order for a predictive analytics engine to work for you, it must be business specific.
 The reality is that unless the software you decide to utilize is taking all the factors of your specific business into account, it will not be of any value to you.
 A generic analytics tool—no matter how savvy it may seem–is not what you are looking for.

 Retalon understands your business and has tailored solutions for your specific needs.
 Ask for an analytic assessment.
 We’ll prove to you how smart & beneficial our solution really is by showing you what kind of benefits your specific business can expect to experience.
 After all, we are experts in predicting numbers.